Toyota Previa: Second generation (XR30/XR40; 2000)

 The first generation Previa was sold outside the United States until 8 January 2000, when a newer front-wheel drive second generation replaced it.
 The second generation was not available in North America, as they received the Toyota Sienna.
 The second generation Previa had a slightly longer wheelbase (2900 mm) and was both narrower (1790 mm) and lower (1770 mm) than the first one; it switched to FF layout and was based on the Camry platform.
-The Previa/Estima received a faclieft in July 2003, including redesigned, somewhat slimmer headlamps.
+The Previa/Estima received a facelift in July 2003, including redesigned, somewhat slimmer headlamps.

 It was produced with sliding rear passenger doors on both sides and offered space for up to six, seven or eight passengers and, as with the first generation, was sold as the Estima in Japan and as the Tarago in Australia.
 The range available in Australia was the GLi, GLX and Ultima.

 Models sold on the European markets were available with both gasoline and diesel-powered four-cylinder engines.
 The diesel engine was a 2.0-liter 1CD-FTV with 85 kW and the gasoline-powered one a 2.4-liter 2AZ-FE with 115 kW.
 Both models featured a five-speed manual transmission as the part of standard equipment, while a four-speed automatic was available as an option on gasoline-powered model.

 Australian models (known locally as ACR30R) were only available with the 2.4-liter petrol engine and a four-speed automatic.

 In the UK, GS, GLS and CDX trim levels were available.
 When the facelift was introduced in June 2003, these became T2, T3 and T Spirit respectively.

 In Japan, a 3.0-liter V6 engine and a 2.4-liter hybrid version of the Estima were available.
 For the first generation, the Estima was split into two lines with slight visual differences (the Emina and the Lucida), depending on the dealership chain.
 For this generation, the difference was limited to a differently colored front badge and rear turn signal lights; Toyota Stores sold it as the Estima T while Toyota Corolla Store dealerships sold it as the Estima L. After the facelift, only the different emblems remained to distinguish the two.
 Toyota also offered the Estima Aeras subvariant, with an aerodynamic bodykit including diverse wings and spoilers.